 - People ages 50 to 74 without a family history of colorectal cancer who choose to be screened with flexible sigmoidoscopy should be screened every 10 years.

 Average risk means:

-- People ages 50 to 74 with no first-degree relative (parent, brother, sister or child) who has been diagnosed with colorectal cancer
+- People ages 50 to 74 with no first-degree relative (parent, sibling or child) who has been diagnosed with colorectal cancer

 - People with no personal history of pre-cancerous colorectal polyps requiring surveillance or inflammatory bowel disease (i.e., Crohn’s disease involving the colon, or ulcerative colitis)